sherlock-audit/2022-11-isomorph-judging/README.md

 **kree-dotcom**

-Sponsor Confirmed.
-24Hrs was originally for the sUSD chainlink feed, as seen here it can and should be much lower for other price feeds https://data.chain.link/optimism/mainnet/crypto-usd/eth-usd (mouse over trigger parameters)

-**kree-dotcom**

-clicked wrong button

-**kree-dotcom**

 3 hours as recommended by the auditor does not seem sufficient.
 Some Optimism price feeds such as ETH/USD and OP/USD have Heartbeats of 1200s or 20min.
 Currently we cannot find a method to fetch this via the oracle address and it looks like the Heartbeat sensitivity would have to be set per deployment of the depositReceipt.

 **kree-dotcom**